delorum/simple-net/README.md

       }
     }

-As for server, there is `waitNewEvent` method which will block until event received and `newEvent` which returns immediately. `send` method is used to send data to server.
+As in server, there is `waitNewEvent` method which will block until event received and `newEvent` which returns immediately. `send` method is used to send data to server.
 These are client event types:

     case object ServerConnected extends NetworkEvent
     case object ServerDisconnected extends NetworkEvent
     case class NewServerMessage(data:State) extends NetworkEvent

+If client failed to connect to server or server disconnected, client will try to reconnect in background.
+No additional user concern is required.

+Here is a brief overview.
+To learn more about simple-net please check the source code or email me.